mayusuf/php-data-analytics/README.md

   -example file.xlsx

 ## Future Update
 The application is being developed.
-So, It will keep updating time to time.
+So, It will be updating time to time.

 ## Authors